-Near Surface Repository For Low And Intermediate Level Short-Lived Radioactive Waste (Design) - Project B25-1
+Near Surface Repository For Low And Intermediate Level Short-Lived Radioactive Waste - Project B25

 According to the national strategy on radioactive waste treatment, a repository for disposal of short-lived low and intermediate level radioactive waste should be designed and constructed in Lithuania.